home-assistant/home-assistant.io/source/_posts/2015-12-13-setup-encryption-using-lets-encrypt.markdown

 Exposing your Home Assistant instance outside of your network always has been tricky.
 You have to set up port forwarding on your router and most likely add a dynamic DNS service to work around your ISP changing your IP.
 After this you would be able to use Home Assistant from anywhere but there is one big red flag: no encryption.

 This tutorial will take you through the steps to setup a dynamic DNS for your IP and allow trusted encrypted connection to it - for free using [DuckDNS] and [Let's Encrypt].
-It will use the Raspberry Pi 2 with raspbian Jessie as example platform.

 <p class='img'>
 <img src='/images/blog/2015-12-lets-encrypt/letsencrypt-secured.png' />